 Goal for the Week

-Everyone works better when there's a clear goal, and autistic children are no exception.
+Everyone works better when there's a clear goal, and children with autism are no exception.
 In fact, many children on the spectrum love the idea of working towards something, especially if they can see and understand their progress.
 Additionally, if they can see a visual representation of the goal itself, they are even more likely to feel encouraged and motivated.